Skip Navigation

 • Implement provincial guidelines;

-• Develop and implement local policies, procedures and funding approaches;
+• Develop and implement local policies, procedures and guidelines;

-• Administer CWELCC funding through CWELCC Service Agreements;
+• Administer CWELCC funding and enter into CWELCC Service Agreements;

 • Provide oversight and reconciliation of CWELCC funding; and